Turkish phonology: Loanwords

 The accent on these last is not fixed, but moves to the end when non-preaccenting suffixes are added, e.g. istimbotlar ('steamboats').
-However, words with non-final accent keep the accent in the same place, e.g. masalar ('tables').
+However, words with exceptional stress keep the accent in the same place, e.g. masalar ('tables').

 Phrase-accent

 The accent in phrases where one noun qualifies another is exactly the same as that of compound nouns.
 That is, the first noun usually retains its accent, and the second one loses it: